What is XRP?

 The XRP ledger uses an open-source, distributed ledger to send payments.
 This ledger is behind Ripple’s payment solutions that are used by financial institutions to streamline currency exchange, remittance systems, and international settlements.

-XRP uses the Proof-of-Burn consensus mechanism which is quite different from cryptocurrencies that use proof-of-work (like Bitcoin) or proof-of-stake systems (like Ethereum).
+XRP uses the Proof-of-Burn consensus mechanism which is quite different from cryptocurrencies that use Proof-of-Work (like Bitcoin) or Proof-of-Stake systems (like Ethereum).
 Instead of using a mining process to validate transactions and create new crypto tokens, all 100 billion XRP coins were created at its launch, and no more will be made in the future.
 The XRP ledger does not collect transaction fees to pay miners or validators.
 Instead, it burns a small amount of XRP whenever it processes a transaction.
 Over time, this reduces the total supply of XRP to keep its value from inflating while also discouraging users from spamming the network with bogus transactions.

 Transactions on XRP are verified by multiple trusted validators.
 Unlike blockchains that use mining to add new blocks, these validators do not have to compete with each other.
 This setup allows transactions to be confirmed much faster (within 3-5 seconds) and at a very low cost.